StreetSupport/mhp/site/content/action-groups/employment.md

 key: employment
 content:
   body: >-
-    T﻿he next Employment Action Group is taking place on Tuesday 2 April from 2.30pm to 4.30pm at Macc in the Training Room, 3rd Floor, 20 Swan Street, Manchester, M4 5JW.
+    The next Employment Action Group is taking place on Tuesday 7 May from 2.30pm to 4.30pm at the Macc offices, 3rd Floor, 20 Swan Street, Manchester, M4 5JW.

     **The Employment Action Group (EAG) aims to create new pathways into work** for people who have experienced homelessness.